Can You Sue a Mortgage Company for Emotional Distress? Your Legal Options Unveiled!

 • The mortgage company improperly processed your loan, resulting in financial hardships and significant stress.

-• They engaged in harassment or abusive behavior, such as constant phone calls, threats, or intimidation, causing severe emotional turmoil.
+• They engaged in harassment or abusive behaviour, such as phone calls, threats, or intimidation, causing severe emotional turmoil.

 • They provided false information or made misleading statements that caused you harm and distress.